-LEP Biology
+Biology

-Offered to English Language Learners based on their English Language proficiency level
+Full Year - 6 credits Offered to English Language Learners based on their English Language proficiency level

 This course is offered to intermediate English Language Learners.
 This course is taught by a biology teacher using Sheltered Instruction Observation Protocols (SIOP) methodology and techniques to facilitate the acquisition of the course proficiencies.
 For a more detailed description, refer to the course description in the science section.
 This course is credited toward the Science requirement for graduation.